freqtrade/freqtrade/docs/plotting.md

 ![plot-dataframe2](assets/plot-dataframe2.png)

-plot-dataframe will require backtesting data, a strategy as well as either a backtesting-results file or a Database file, containing trades corresponding to the strategy.
+The plot-dataframe subcommand requires backtesting data, a strategy and either a backtesting-results file or a database, containing trades corresponding to the strategy.

 The resulting plot will have the following elements:

 * Green triangles: Buy signals from the strategy.
-(Note: not every Buy-signal also generates a trade)
+(Note: not every buy signal generates a trade, compare to cyan circles.)
 * Red triangles: Sell signals from the strategy.
+(Also, not every sell signal terminates a trade, compare to red and green squares.)
-* Cyan Circles: Trade entry
+* Cyan circles: Trade entry points.
-* Red Square: Trade exit for loss or 0% profit
+* Red squares: Trade exit points for trades with loss or 0% profit.
-* Green Square: Trade exit for profit
+* Green squares: Trade exit points for profitable trades.
-* Indicators corresponding to the candle scale (e.g. SMA/EMA), as specified with `--indicators1`.
+* Indicators with values corresponding to the candle scale (e.g. SMA/EMA), as specified with `--indicators1`.
+* Volume (bar chart at the bottom of the main chart).
-* Indicators with different scales (e.g. MACD, RSI) below the volume bars, as specified via `--indicators2`.
+* Indicators with values in different scales (e.g. MACD, RSI) below the volume bars, as specified with `--indicators2`.
-* Volume (bar chart at the bottom of the main chart)

 !!!
 Note "Bollinger Bands"
-    Bollinger bands are automatically added to the plot if the columns `bb_lowerband` and `bb_upperband` exist, and are painted as a light blue Area spanning from the lower band to the upper band.
+    Bollinger bands are automatically added to the plot if the columns `bb_lowerband` and `bb_upperband` exist, and are painted as a light blue area spanning from the lower band to the upper band.

-#### Advanced Plot configuration
+#### Advanced plot configuration

-An advanced plot-configuration can be specified in the strategy.
+An advanced plot configuration can be specified in the strategy in the `plot_config` parameter.

-This configuration allows to specify fixed colors (otherwise consecutive plots may produce different colorschemes each time, making comparisons diffiult.).
-It also allows multiple subplots to display both MACD and RSI at the same time.

-Additional features when using plot_config:
+Additional features when using plot_config include:

 * Specify colors per indicator
 * Specify additional subplots

+The sample plot configuration below specifies fixed colors for the indicators.
+Otherwise consecutive plots may produce different colorschemes each time, making comparisons difficult.
+It also allows multiple subplots to display both MACD and RSI at the same time.

 Sample configuration with inline comments explaining the process: